Inspired by Harry and Meghan's Wedding May 19th 2018

 Spoon a little dollop of buttercream onto each cake.
 Cut each cut-off top in half to make wings and arrange on top of the buttercream: remember, it's straight sides out, curved on the inside..

 Dust with icing sugar just before serving.

 Iif you prefer to make a sponge sandwich cake, divide the mix between 2 x18cm (7inch) loose-bottomed sandwich tins and bake for 18-20 minutes at 160C as before.

 - 110g salted butter, softened

 Beat the butter until creamy in a roomy bowl.
 Add the icing sugar, a little at a time and stir vigorously to combine.
 Finally, stir in the lemon juice to loosen the mixture to spreadable consistency.

 Alternatively, for even faster easier icing, whiz the butter and icing sugar together in the clean dry processor bowl.
-Add lemon juice through spout and whiz until smooth and glossy.
+Add the lemon juice through the spout and whiz until smooth and glossy.